-Cycling in a group safely and efficiently is one of the key skills of road cycling.
+Riding in a group safely and efficiently is one of the key skills of road cycling.
 However, the first few times you ride in a group it can be a confusing experience.
-Our video has all the essential information and techniques you need to know to stay safe, give you confidence and have an enjoyable time.
+We’ve got all the essential information and techniques you need in order to stay safe, ride with confidence and have an enjoyable time.

-If you’re riding on the front, keep your speed as smooth and controlled as possible, as everyone is riding in close proximity to one another.
-This means no grabbing handfuls of brake or fast accelerating.
+If you’re riding on the front, keep your speed as smooth and controlled as possible because everyone is riding close to one another.
+This means no grabbing handfuls of brake or fast accelerating, particularly out of corners.
 Always have your hands covering the brakes, either on the hoods or the drops.

-Starting out, it’s best to keep at least a wheel length between your front wheel and the back wheel of whoever is in front of you.
-As you progress, you can close this gap up, but you should avoid overlapping your wheel with the person in front as the wheels may make contact with the slightest gust of wind or bump in the road.
+Starting out, it’s best to keep at least a wheel length between your front wheel and the back wheel in front.
+As you progress, you can close this gap.
+But don’t overlap your wheel with the person in front, because the wheels may make contact with the slightest gust of wind or bump in the road.
 Try to keep your head up and look ahead for hazards or signals from the other riders.

 Advanced group riding skills

-If you’re used to riding with others and are comfortable with basic group riding skills, it’s time to take your group riding up to the next level with some advanced techniques.
+If you’re comfortable with basic group riding skills, take your group riding up to the next level with more advanced techniques.
 These techniques are ideal for road racing, breakaways and team time trials.

 The two most commonly used advanced techniques are the ‘through and off’ and the single pace line.
-These are both used to keep a high pace over flat or rolling terrain, and most groups alternate between the two, depending on the number of riders and the type of road.
+These keep a high pace over flat or rolling terrain, and most groups alternate between the two, depending on the number of riders and the type of road.

 The through and off technique

-This technique is ideal for groups of six or more riders on roads where the local laws allow cyclists to ride two abreast, as it’s an efficient way of keeping the speed of the group high.
+This technique is ideal for groups of six or more riders on roads where the local laws allow cyclists to ride two abreast.
+It’s an efficient way of keeping the group’s speed high.

 The rider who was behind the fast line rider will then do the same, pulling through then easing off once in the slow line.
-While the turns in front may be hard, they are also brief, lasting between 5 and 10 seconds depending on the speed of rotation.
+Turns on the front are hard but brief, lasting between 5 and 10 seconds depending on the speed of rotation.

-Riders in the slow line will begin to drift backwards with relation to the fast line.
-From an individual rider perspective, once the last rider in the fast line has gone past your front wheel, it’s a matter of getting back on the gas, moving across and accelerating back into the fast line.
+Riders in the slow line will begin to drift backwards in relation to the fast line.
+Once the last rider in the fast line has gone past your front wheel, get back on the gas, move across and accelerate back into the fast line.

-Usually you’ll be expected to call ‘last rider’ when you rejoin the fast line, which allows the next person in the slow line know that it’s safe to pull into the fast line once you are clear.
+Call ‘last rider’ when you rejoin the fast line so the next person in the slow line knows it’s safe to pull into the fast line once you are clear.

 It’s worth noting that smoothness is key to keeping this safe and efficient.
 The changes in pace are subtle; slight increases or reductions in effort.
-The slow lane rider shouldn’t ease off completely and the fast line rider shouldn’t surge.
+The slow line rider shouldn’t ease off completely and the fast line rider shouldn’t surge.
 Their aim is to maintain, not increase the train’s momentum.

-This technique allows a brief moment of recovery for each rider as they take the slow line, before increasing their efforts again in the fast line.
+This technique gives a brief moment of recovery to each rider as they take the slow line, before increasing their efforts again in the fast line.

-Rotation can be clockwise or anti-clockwise, which will usually be determined by the prevailing wind direction.
+Rotation can be clockwise or anti-clockwise and can depend on the wind direction.
 For example, if the wind is coming from the left, the group will rotate anti-clockwise, and vice versa.

-‘Through and off’ is a technique that needs practice and effective communication to get right, but pays dividends in terms of a real sense of collaborative effort and speed gains.
+‘Through and off’ needs practice and effective communication to reward you with a sense of team effort and speed gains.

 The single pace line